 How Women Need to Think About Health Insurance Differently

 There are some things women are better at than men.
 Taking care of their health isn’t one of them.
-According to a recent study from ZocDoc, a digital health marketplace, when they’re sick, two-thirds of women would rather wait it out than make a doctor’s appointment right away (only half of men surveyed said the same).
+According to a recent study from ZocDoc, a digital health marketplace, when they’re sick, two-thirds of women would rather wait it out than make a doctor’s appointment right away (only half of the men surveyed said the same).
 More troublingly, women are more likely than men to put off preventative care.

 Money is likely a large factor behind the inclination of women to put off care—or skip it altogether.
 That’s why women should be thinking differently about their health insurance.
-And if you’re one of the 40 percent of women who are the primary subscriber to a health insurance policy that also covers your spouse and/or children, this is even more important.
+And if you’re one of the 40 percent of women who are the primary subscriber to a health insurance policy that also covers your spouse or children, this is even more important.
 Here’s what you need to know.

 Insurance Hasn’t Changed Yet